Alaska Department of Fish and Game

 - I won, what do I do now

 In addition to the cost of your hunting license, it is $5 for each hunt number you apply for in brown bear, black bear, caribou, elk, mountain goat, moose, or sheep hunts.
 It is $10 for each hunt number in bison and muskox hunts.
 You may submit up to three different hunt numbers per species on all individual and party application combined.
+HOWEVER, you may submit up to 6 different hunt numbers for moose, but only 3 of the 6 may be for bulls (all 6 may be for antlerless if you choose).
 If you are awarded a drawing permit, you are responsible for purchasing any necessary big game locking tags before you begin your hunt.

 Alaska uses a random drawing process to distribute hunting permits in cases where there are fewer permits than the number of hunters applying for that hunt.
 Each person that applies for a hunt is entered into the pool and names are selected randomly (like pulling names out of a hat).
 Because this year’s drawing does not use information about those that were drawn in previous years, it is possible that some people will be drawn more than others, by random luck.

-Last year, if you did not return a permit hunt report for Drawing, Tier I, Tier II or Registration, even if you claim the postal service lost your report, you will be ineligible for all permit hunts for the next regulatory year, including all drawing hunts listed in the supplement.
+Last year, if you did not return a permit hunt report on a Drawing, Tier II, or Registration (including Tier I, Nelchina caribou), even if you claim the postal service lost your report, you will be ineligible for all permit hunts for the next regulatory year, including all drawing hunts listed in the supplement.

 If you received a drawing permit last year, you are ineligible to receive a drawing permit for the same hunt this year.
 If you were successful in a drawing hunt for bear last year in a 1 bear/year area, you may apply for any other bear hunt in the state.
 If you were successful last year in a 1 bear every 4 years hunt, you may only apply for hunts that are 1 bear/year.